• Share this on:

 2. The fruits originate in an area established by the national plant protection organisation in the country of origin as being free from Tephritidae (non-European);

-3. No signs of Tephritidae (non-European) have been observed at the place of production and in its immediate surrounding since the beginning of the last complete cycle of vegetation (this includes official inspections at least monthly during the three months prior to harvesting and on the harvested fruit).
+3. No signs of Tephritidae (non-European) have been observed at the place of production and in its immediate surrounding since the beginning of the last complete cycle of vegetation (this includes official inspections at least monthly during the 3 months prior to harvesting and on the harvested fruit).
 Information on traceability must be indicated on the certificates;

 4. The product has been subjected to an effective treatment to ensure freedom from Tephritidae (non-European).
 The treatment data should be indicated on the certificates.